exercism/problem-specifications/exercises/simple-cipher/description.md

 The unencrypted string is called the _plaintext_ and the encrypted string is called the _ciphertext_.
 Converting plaintext to ciphertext is called _encoding_ while the reverse is called _decoding_.

-In a _substitution cipher_, each letter is replaced with a different letter which is computed with the help of a _key_.
+In a _substitution cipher_, each plaintext letter is replaced with a ciphertext letter which is computed with the help of a _key_.
+(Note, it is possible for replacement letter to be the same as the original letter!
+As mentioned earlier, an `"a"` in the key means there is no shift/change.)

 ## Encoding details